dwsmart32/arxiv2notion/readme.md

 ---

 ## 🗃️ Notion Table Structure
 - You should match property `Column Name` and `Property Type` below and the those of each colum in your notion table when you add column in your database table.
+You don't need to set the property type of the first column.
+It will be automatically set, once you create `database table`.

 | Column Name                   | Property Type |
 |------------------------------|----------------|